poetlifeart/poetlifeart.github.io/_posts/2025-07-12-policy-gradient-theorem-part1.md

 ## 4. Proof of measure absorption

-If we represent measures as denisties, this is easy to show:
+If we represent measures as densities, this is easy to show:

 $$
 \frac{1}{1-\gamma}\mathbb{E}_{s\sim d^\pi(s),\,a\sim\pi_{\theta}(a|s)}[f(s,a)]